whria78/modelderm/README.md

 7. Interpretation of the Outputs of Deep Learning Model trained with Skin Cancer Dataset.
 J Invest Dermatol.
 2018
 8. Automated Dermatological Diagnosis: Hype or Reality?
 J Invest Dermatol.
 2018
 9. Classification of the Clinical Images for Benign and Malignant Cutaneous Tumors Using a Deep Learning Algorithm.
 J Invest Dermatol.
 2018
 10. Augmenting the Accuracy of Trainee Doctors in Diagnosing Skin Neoplasms in a Real-World Setting: A Prospective Before and After Study.
-PLOS One, In-press
+PLOS One, 2022
+11. Evaluation of Artificial Intelligence-assisted Diagnosis of Skin Neoplasms – a single-center, paralleled, unmasked, randomized controlled trial.
+J Invest Dermatol.
+2022 (in-press)
 ```